On the Convergence of Prior-Guided Zeroth-Order Optimization Algorithms: Greedy descent framework and PRGF algorithm

 To study the convergence rate, we first study evolution of $C_t$ under a general $L$-smooth function.
 This extends the analysis on linear functions (corresponding to $L=0$) in \cite{meier2019improving}.
-Under the framework of Alg.~\ref{alg:greedy-descent}, intuitively, the change of the gradient should be smaller when the objective function is very smooth ($L$ is small) or the learning rate is small ($\hat{L}$ is large).
-Since we care about the inner product between the gradient and the prior, we prove the following lemma: \begin{lemma}[Proof in Appendix~\ref{sec:B4}] Let $D_t:=(\overline{\nabla f(x_t)}^\top v_{t-1})^2$.
-Then $ D_t\geq \left(1-\nicefrac{L}{\hat{L}}\right)^2 C_{t-1}. $ \end{lemma} When $\hat{L}=L$, i.e., using the optimal learning rate, Lem.~\ref{lem:decrease} does not provide a useful bound, since an optimal learning rate in smooth optimization could find an approximate minimizer along the update direction, so the update direction may be useless in next iteration.
+Under the framework of Algorithm~\ref{alg:greedy-descent}, intuitively, the change of the gradient should be smaller when the objective function is very smooth ($L$ is small) or the learning rate is small ($\hat{L}$ is large).
+Since we care about the cosine similarity between the gradient and the prior, we prove the following lemma: \begin{lemma}[Proof in Appendix~\ref{sec:B4}] In History-PRGF ($p_t=v_{t-1}$), we have $ D_t\geq \left(1-\nicefrac{L}{\hat{L}}\right)^2 C_{t-1}. $ \end{lemma} When $\hat{L}=L$, i.e., using the optimal learning rate, Lemma~\ref{lem:decrease} does not provide a useful bound, since an optimal learning rate in smooth optimization could find an approximate minimizer along the update direction, so the update direction may be useless in next iteration.
 In this case, the historical prior does not provide acceleration.
-Hence, Lem.~\ref{lem:decrease} explains the empirical findings in \cite{meier2019improving} that past directions can be less useful when the learning rate is larger.
+Hence, Lemma~\ref{lem:decrease} explains the empirical findings in \cite{meier2019improving} that past directions can be less useful when the learning rate is larger.
 However, in practice we often use a conservative learning rate, for the following reasons: 1) We usually do not know $L$, and the cost of tuning learning rate could be large; 2) Even if $L$ is known, it only provides a global bound, so a fixed learning rate could be too conservative in the smoother local regions.
 In scenarios where $\hat{L}$ is too conservative ($\hat{L}>L$), History-PRGF could bring more acceleration over RGF.